Toggle: English / Spanish

 Asymptomatic neurosyphilis occurs before symptomatic syphilis.

-In neurosyphilis, it is important to test the spinal fluid for signs of syphilis.
+With neurosyphilis, it is important to test the spinal fluid for signs of syphilis.

 Tests to look for problems with the nervous system may include:

 You must have follow-up blood tests at 3, 6, 12, 24, and 36 months to make sure the infection is gone.
 You will need follow-up lumbar punctures for CSF fluid analysis every 6 months.
-If you have HIV or another medical condition, your follow-up schedule may be different.
+If you have HIV/AIDS or another medical condition, your follow-up schedule may be different.

-The symptoms can get slowly worse.
+The symptoms can slowly worsen.

-Call for an appointment with your health care provider if you have had syphilis in the past and now have signs of neurological problems.
+Call for an appointment with your health care provider if you have had syphilis in the past and now have signs of nervous system problems.

 Prompt diagnosis and treatment of the original syphilis infection can prevent neurosyphilis.

-Tramont EC.
-Treponema pallidum (syphilis).
-In: Mandell GL, Bennett JE, Dolin R, eds.
-Principles and Practice of Infectious Diseases.
-7th ed.
-Philadelphia, Pa: Elsevier Churchill Livingstone; 2009:chap 238.
+Radolf JD, Tramont EC, Salazar JC.
+Syphilis (Treponema pallidum).
+In: Bennett JE, Dolin R, Blaser MJ, eds.
+Mandell, Douglas, and Bennett's Principles and Practice of Infectious Diseases.
+8th ed.
+Philadelphia, PA: Elsevier Saunders; 2015:chap 239.

-- Last reviewed on 10/6/2012
+- Last reviewed on 12/7/2014

-- David C. Dugdale, III, MD, Professor of Medicine, Division of General Medicine, Department of Medicine, University of Washington School of Medicine.
-Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital.
-Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
-Health Solutions, Ebix, Inc.
+- Jatin M. Vyas, MD, PhD, Assistant Professor in Medicine, Harvard Medical School; Assistant in Medicine, Division of Infectious Disease, Department of Medicine, Massachusetts General Hospital, Boston, MA.
+Also reviewed by David Zieve, MD, MHA, Isla Ogilvie, PhD, and the A.D.A.M.
+Editorial team.